ttaramandi/aztec-kiw/yellow-paper/docs/public-vm/memory-state-model.md

+---
+sidebar_position: 2
+---

-# State Model
+# Memory Model

-The goal of this note is to describe the VM state model and to specify "internal" VM abstractions that can be mapped to circuit designs.
+The goal of this document is to describe the VM's memory model and to touch on the circuit-centric reasoning behind a memory-only model tagged memory.

 ## A memory-only state model